From Cannes to Tribeca, these top film festivals around the world are where many of the best films get their start.

 Located in France's Côte D'Azur (French Riviera), the annual Cannes International Film Festival draws Hollywood's elite and in the summer months the same beautiful crowd comes to enjoy the town's picture-perfect beaches and chic resorts.

-When not taking in the stars and films, visitors to the Venice Film Festival can navigate the canals in a gondola ride and take a stroll over the Rialto Bridge.
+When not taking in the stars and films, visitors to the Venice Film Festival can navigate the canals courtesy of a gondola ride and take a stroll over the Rialto Bridge.

-Snowy Main Street is a hub of activity during the 2010 Sundance Film Festival in Park City, UT.
+Snowy Main Street is a hub of activity during the annual Sundance Film Festival in Park City, UT.

-Workers erect the largest outdoor air screen, which is 12 meter high and 24 meter wide in Asia at the Tamar Site during the Hong Kong International Film Festival in Hong Kong, China.
+Workers erect the largest outdoor airscreen, which is 39 feet high and 79 feet wide in Asia at the Tamar site during the Hong Kong International Film Festival.

 Tribeca, one of downtown Manhattan's hippest neighborhoods, hosts the annual Tribeca Film Festival each year in the spring.